-After analyzing 500+ successful individuals (CEOs, entrepreneurs, and top performers), we found these common threads in their daily routines:
+After analyzing 500+ successful individuals (CEOs, entrepreneurs, and top performers), we found these common threads in their daily routines.
+These success habits separate high achievers from everyone else:

 1 They Wake Up Early (But Prioritize Sleep)